So you want to work with Influencers in Egypt?

-What that means is target a micro-influencer who has a good reach and engagement rate.
+What that means is to target a micro-influencer who has a good reach and influencers engagement rate.
 They probably are just starting, or they are not interested in making this their whole career, and doing it for the fun and freebies.

 Content Creator vs Influencer